dantemogrim/crib-your-enthusiasm/README.md

 ### Config

-- Uses Biome as the formatter and linter.
+- Uses [Biome](https://biomejs.dev/) as the formatter & linter.
-- Some rules and recommendations have been deactivated due to unexpected behavior.
+- _Some rules and recommendations have been deactivated due to unexpected behaviors._

 ## 🎫 License